aborroy/alfresco-secure-connection/README.md

 USER ${USERNAME}
 ```

 On the Alfresco Repository part, we have mounted keystore and trustore in previous steps.
-Add also values for mTLS connection to Search Services using Java environment variables.
+Add also values for mTLS connection to ActiveMQ using Java environment variables.

 ```
 alfresco: